This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Why Do Doctors Use Vacuum Extractors?

-Vacuum extraction is used to aid childbirth, and a doctor may choose to use it for several reasons.
-Generally, suction is used when labor isn’t progressing, or there is an urgent need to deliver the baby, either for the health of the mom or the child.[2]
+Vacuum extraction aids childbirth, and a doctor may use it for several reasons.
+Generally, suction is used when labor isn’t progressing or there is an urgent need to deliver the baby, either for the health of the mom or the child.[2]

 - The mother has a health issue.
 For instance, if the mother has a heart condition and the doctor is concerned that she is putting too much stress on her heart by pushing.
 Even if she does not have a specific health problem, when the mother is exhausted from pushing, vacuum extraction can help.

 - The baby’s heartbeat is abnormal.
 If the doctor notices something unusual in the baby’s heartbeat, it may be important to deliver immediately.
-In that case, vacuum extraction can be used to speed up the process.
+In that case, vacuum extraction can speed up the process.

 Vacuum extraction can be safe, but there are times and situations in which it is generally not recommended: